-The state-of-the-art education and research Keck Center for Science and Engineering, the largest and most expensive building project in the school’s history, will be transformative for Chapman University’s science students and faculty.
-The 149,697 SF, three-story building will be divided into two parts: the Hall of Science and the Hall of Technology and Engineering, bridged by a grand arch serving as the focal point of the building.
+The state-of-the-art education and research Keck Center for Science and Engineering, the largest and most expensive building project in the school’s history, is transformative for Chapman University’s science students and faculty.
+The 149,697 SF, three-story building is divided into two parts: the Hall of Science and the Hall of Technology and Engineering, bridged by a grand arch serving as the focal point of the building.
 The center includes 18 teaching labs, 22 research labs, 47 faculty and graduate student offices, and three multi-purpose classrooms.
-The project also features an auditorium with rooftop stadium seating for over 800 people and a 145,769 SF, 344 stall, two-level subterranean parking structure.
+The project also features an auditorium with rooftop stadium seating for over 800 people and a 145,769 SF, 344-stall, two-level subterranean parking structure.

 - Chapman University – Keck Center for Science and Engineering